aashnajoshi/Django/Notes.md

     python manage.py sqlmigrate app_name mig_no
 ```
 - The migration_no. can be seen as output to first command or manually by checking in *app_name/migrations* directory.
 (This step is only necessary if you want to migrate a specific version, else we can simply migrate and the latest file would be migrated)
 3. Apply migrations:
 ```bash
     python manage.py migrate
 ```
 4. Delete table from database:
 ```bash
     python manage.py makemigrations -n drop_all_tables app
 ```
 - Apply the delete action:
 ```bash
     python manage.py migrate app
 ```
 - Delete the *app_name/migrations* directory and the `db.sqlite3` file.

-- Run the migrations (Step 1 & 3) again to create the tables again.
+- Run the migrations (Step 1 & 3) again to recreate the tables.

 ## 7. CRUD Operations
 - Open the shell: